Slicer228/barter-service-backend/README.md

-backend written on FastApi, intended to provide berter functions
+backend written on FastApi, intended to provide barter functions